-May these personal experiences be of historical and sociological interest.
+May these personal experiences be of interest.
+Might they contribute to history and sociology.

 I am a retired public servant.
-This memoir provides a window into bureaucracy, government and society.
-The period was the turn of the millenium.
+This memoir provides a window.
+That is upon bureaucracy, government and society.
+The period was the turn of the millennium.

 I live in Canberra, the capital of Australia.
 Which is a microcosm of administrative and social life.

 My midlife story covers geography, employment and housing.
-Adapting to which, honours the extraordinary within the ordinary.
+It honours the extraordinary within the ordinary.

 Preface

 This memoir begins with me being a sperm donor.
 At a clinic open evening, I saw miserable childless couples.
 I helped to bring life into the world.
-My donation was anonymous, which limits access to genetic information, biological connections, shared history, and potential relationships.
+My donation was anonymous.
+That limits access to genetic information, biological connections, shared history, and potential relationships.
 These factors can affect donor-conceived people's well-being.
-An offspring from my donation contacted the clinic, demanding my social history.
+A donor conceived person contacted the clinic.
+He demanded my social history.

-Eventually I began writing, of the period from age forty, which was the cut-off age for sperm donation.
+Eventually I began writing.
+That was of the period from age forty.
+Which was the cut-off age for sperm donation.
 I learned how to use outliner software effectively.
-Following its format, I started writing about characters, time and place.
+I followed its format.
+So I started writing about characters, time and place.
 A few months later, I took a writing course.
 This memoir continues until I was sixty five.
 I got editorial help from friends and AI sites.
 The structure is somewhat chronological.
-My writing style is frank, accurately portraying my experiences.
+My writing style is frank.
+That accurately portrays my experiences.

 Diverse academic and personal journeys shaped my worldview.
 Varied educational perspectives and cultural contexts broadened my knowledge.
-My geological background helped me appreciate the connectedness of natural systems and human experiences.
+I had a geological background.
+So I appreciate natural systems.

-Living in various countries gave me insight into human diversity.
-I visited relatives and pen friends overseas, touring northern Europe and the world.
+Living in various countries gave me insight.
+Now I respect human diversity.
+I visited relatives and pen friends overseas.
+Thereby I toured northern Europe and the world.

 I had to focus on mental health.
-As I suffered a breakdown brought on by my public service work.
+As I suffered a breakdown.
 This happened in Canberra, ACT.
-Workplace trauma caused a work injury, so I acquired a mental illness.
+Workplace trauma caused a work injury.
+Thus I acquired a mental illness.
 Ruminative thought patterns resulted from the workplace violence.
 The recovery process was long.
 Which means managing my symptoms.
 Trauma left me feeling powerless.
-I was sent to various public sector jobs for rehabilitation.
+I was sent to various public sector jobs.
+This was called rehabilitation.

-These mental health issues led to psychosocial disability, affecting my social interactions and relationships.
-As a single person, this has influenced my living arrangements, leading me to reside in rented suburban granny flats.
-In 2010, I purchased a house in a suburb further from the city.
+I developed psychosocial disability.
+That affected my social interactions and relationships.
+So I am single.
+Which influenced my living arrangements.
+So I resided in rented suburban granny flats.
+In 2010, I purchased a house.
+Its suburb is further from the city.

 To sum up, this is my middle age story.
-It summarises my experiences from age forty to 65.
+These are my experiences from age forty to 65.

 Company town

-I returned from Western Australia, to the Australian Capital Territory (ACT).
+I returned from Western Australia.
+I have since lived in the Australian Capital Territory (ACT).
 Which is the seat of the federal government.
 And I joined the public service.
 I wasn't yet diagnosed with Autism Spectrum Disorder (ASD).
 That manifested as interpersonal bother.
 I thought literally and fumbled at reading emotional nuances.
 So I found workplace interactions troublesome.
-The autistic communication difficulties led to a breakdown at work.
+I had communication difficulties.
+Which led to a breakdown at work.
 I was bullied by my boss, wrecking my mental health.
 Acute workplace stress aggravated obsessive-compulsive disorder (OCD).
-Whose symptoms are intrusive thoughts and compulsive behaviours that disrupt daily functioning.
+Whose symptoms are intrusive thoughts and compulsive behaviours.
+The criterion is disrupting daily functioning.
 My compulsive skin-picking caused bleeding.

 Recognising a problem, I consulted a psychologist.
 Eventually a psychiatrist convinced me to begin medication.
 A side effect of which was that I gained weight.
 My resulting obesity progressed into fatty liver disease.

-I was naturally rational, scoring autistically high for systematising.
+I was naturally rational.
+Indeed I scored autistically high for systematising.
 I also learned information technology (IT).
 Many such short courses expanded my skills.
 I learned application software and programming languages.
-My technical prowess was evidenced by creating a form letter writer in PROLOG, and microcontroller projects with C++.
+And I demonstrated technical prowess.
+So I created a form letter writer in PROLOG, and microcontroller projects with C++.

 I also pursued union work relations training.
-Subsequently I completed an assessment at the Canberra Institute of Technology (CIT).
-In which I sat a three hour oral exam, referring to my experience portfolio.
-So I earned an Advanced Certificate in Public Administration.
+My ability was assessed at the Canberra Institute of Technology (CIT).
+There I sat a three hour oral exam.
+And I referred to my experience portfolio.
+So I earned an Advanced Certificate.
+That was in Public Administration.

 Since then, I’ve improved, with help from health care providers and a female ally.
 I found her at a Catholic support group called GROW.
 She was a social adept.
-She also qualified at Canberra Institute of Technology (CIT), specialising in disability and mental health.
+She also qualified at Canberra Institute of Technology (CIT).
+Where she specialised in disability and mental health.
 She was my girlfriend for five years, and she believed in advocacy, helping me with disputes.
 Persisting with those, I was modestly successful.
 And by resolving such problems, I learned skills.

 A psychologist recommended I visit a community centre.
 There I played sports and took art classes, which helped improve my mood and social skills.
-I socialised with other mental health consumers, and discovered that art could be therapeutic.
-Engaging in art enabled me to excel, winning prizes with my acrylic paintings and digital illustration.
+I socialised with other mental health consumers.
+And I discovered that art could be therapeutic.
+Engaging in art enabled me to excel.
+So I won prizes with my acrylic paintings and digital illustration.
 I was medically treated, and returned to work in rehabilitation roles.

-Since a psychiatrist recommended medical retirement due to my condition, I have been a pensioner.
+A psychiatrist recommended medical retirement due to my condition.
+Since when I have been a pensioner.
 I joined general and mental health consumer groups.
 So I’ve learned about the human condition.
-My post-traumatic stress symptoms, such as intrusive and involuntary flashbacks, have tended to subside.
+My post-traumatic stress symptoms included intrusive and involuntary flashbacks.
+These have tended to subside.

 My psychologist advised me to socialise.
-So I joined a peer support organisation and visited a community centre.
+So I joined a peer support organisation.
+And I visited a community centre.
 The former seemed to me a Catholic prayer club!
 The community centre was in the northwestern region of Belconnen.
 At these I met other neurodivergent people.
 I also corresponded with mental health consumers overseas.
 So I made a few friends, both in person and as pen pals.
-They lived with neurological or psychiatric conditions, such as cerebral palsy and schizophrenia.
+They lived with neurological or psychiatric conditions.
+Examples were cerebral palsy and schizophrenia.

-I was receiving medical and psychological treatments, and deliberately socialising.
-I sensed more personal security.
-Now that I am living in my own house in Canberra’s northern Gungahlin region, I feel geographically grounded.
+I was receiving medical and psychological treatments.
+I also deliberately socialised.
+Then I sensed more personal security.
+Now I live in my own house in Canberra’s northern Gungahlin region.
+So I feel geographically grounded.

 Employment

-Drawing upon diverse experiences across continents and industries, I approach challenges with a global perspective and adaptive mindset.
-Having lived in Europe, the Arab world, Africa and Australia, I understand and appreciate different cultural viewpoints.
+I draw from diverse experiences across continents and industries.
+So I approach challenges with a global perspective and an adaptive mindset.
+I have lived in Europe, the Arab world, Africa and Australia.
+So I understand and appreciate different cultural viewpoints.

-This global immersion, combined with my background in finance, mining, education, and government, enables me to navigate complex environments.
+This was a global immersion.
+And I am experienced in finance, mining, education, and government.
+These combine to enable me to navigate complex environments.

 My interdisciplinary learning and experiences underscore practical problem-solving.
 For me, creativity means connecting ideas, spotting patterns, and maintaining a curious outlook.
 I tackle challenges from multiple angles and devise innovative solutions.